dtian09/Rough-Set-Feature-Selection-Tools/README.md

   a multi-object genetic local search (Hybrid_NSGAII.java), computation of degree of dependency (Gamma_and_Relative_Dependency.java) and computation of relative dependency  (Gamma_and_Relative_Dependency.java).
 The genetic algorithm and the multi-objectve genetic local search calls the Weka machine learning tool (weka.jar version 3.6) to train classifiers and evaluate their performance on test sets.

+References:

+D. Tian “A Multi-objective Genetic Local Search Algorithm for Optimal Feature Subset Selection”, 2016 International Conference on Computational Science and Computational Intelligence (CSCI), Las Vegas, USA, 2016

+D. Tian, X. Zeng and J. Keane, “Core-generating Approximate Minimum Entropy Discretization for Rough Set Feature Selection in Pattern Classification” International Journal of Approximate Reasoning, vol. 52, issue 6, pp.863-880, 2011

+D. Tian, J. Keane and X. Zeng, ``Evaluating The Effect of Rough Set Feature Selection On The Performance of Decision Trees'', Proc.
+IEEE International Conference on Granular Computing, Georgia State University, Atlanta, USA, 2006